dhsouthbend/databases/sections/6-buildtable_challenge.md

 );
 ```

-You may notice a new term in the above example. `DOUBLE` is just a number that can have a decimal point.
+You may notice a new term in the above example. `DOUBLE PRECISION` is just a number that can have a decimal point.

 ### Populate the GPA Table with GPA Score and Foreign Key